CAVED123/Bayesian-Graph-Neural-Networks-for-Molecular-Property-Prediction/README.md

 ## A guide to the code

-If you're reading the code for the first time, the best place to start is XXX.
+If you're reading the code for the first time, the best place to start is chemprop/train/run_training.py.

 ## Data